ZGC-LLM-Safety/TrafficLLM/README.md

 Note: this code is based on [ChatGLM2](https://github.com/THUDM/ChatGLM2-6B) and [Llama2](https://github.com/meta-llama/llama-recipes).
 Many thanks to the authors.

+## News
+- [x] [2024.10.28] 🎉🎉 We have update the adaptation code for using GLM4 to build TrafficLLM, which has a faster tuning and inference speed than ChatGLM2.

 ## Brief Introduction

 **TrafficLLM** is built upon a sophisticated fine-tuning framework using natural language and traffic data, which proposes the following techniques to enhance the utility of large language models in network traffic analysis.